sparshk380/netflix-clone/README.md

-## To access the game on your machine:
+## To access the deployed app on your machine:

 Go to the following address in your browser: